thejones/november-meetup/steps.md

 # Start
 * Install Express (CLI)
 * Create a Repo on Github
-* Create a project with Express Generator & save to gihub
+* Create a project with Express Generator & save to github

 ```
 $ express --view=hbs server